 - · Final annuity calculations. - Annual Core and Variable Fund adjustments based on the actual investment experience.
-These adjustments are reflected on the May 1 payment. - · Wisconsin and federal tax withholding changes. - Changes made to the state group health or life insurance premiums.
+These adjustments are reflected on the May 1 payment. - Wisconsin and federal tax withholding changes, which are subject to change every year. - Changes made to the state group health or life insurance premiums.